MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/design-area-resource-organization.md

 ---
-title: Implementation design area guidance for Windows Virtual Desktop
+title: Implementation design area guidance for Azure Virtual Desktop
-description: Explore the resource organization design area and how to apply it to a WVD implementation
+description: Explore the resource organization design area and how to apply it to a Azure Virtual Desktop implementation
 author: DominicAllen
 ms.author: doalle
 ms.date: 06/18/2021